Godzilla Blu-ray Movie

 The story is legendary.
 After some nuclear testing, a giant monster, called Godzilla, emerges from the depths of the sea and heads towards Tokyo.
 The Japanese government sends the army to stop it, but it quickly becomes clear that it does not have the proper resources to do so.
 With panic quickly taking hold in the minds of the Japanese people, Dr. Serizawa (Akihiko Hirata, Zero Pilot, The Imperial Navy) reveals that he has built a powerful new weapon, the “Oxygen Destroyer”, which could be used to destroy the monster.
 But respected paleontologist Kyohei Yamane (Takashi Shimura, Seven Samurai, Yojimbo) urges the government to form a research team and study the monster first before destroying it.

-Japanese director Ishiro Honda’s legendary film Godzilla is undoubtedly a product of its time.
+Japanese director Ishiro Honda’s iconic film Godzilla is undoubtedly a product of its time.
 Completed only nine years after the destruction of Hiroshima and Nagasaki, it embodies the fears of a country seriously concerned with nuclear experimentation.
-The film is slow and moody, at times more depressing than exciting, looking terribly dated.
-Most unfortunately, however, its message is still relevant today.
+It is slow and moody, at times more depressing than exciting, looking terribly dated.
+Sadly, its message remains relevant today.

-There is a fascinating sequence early into the film where the paleontologist speculates where the monster might have come from and why.
+There is a fascinating sequence early into Godzilla where the paleontologist speculates where the monster might have come from and why.
 Immediately after his report, high-ranking politicians begin arguing whether the information should be made public.
-Some believe that the public should be kept in the dark to avoid panic and preserve the economy; others believe that the information from the report should be made public right away.
-This specific debate appears awfully similar to the one Japanese politicians apparently had earlier this year after accident at the Fukushima Daiichi nuclear power plant.
+Some believe that the Japanese people should be kept in the dark to avoid panic and preserve the economy; others believe that the information from the report should be released immediately.
+This specific debate appears awfully similar to the one Japanese politicians apparently had earlier this year after the accident at the Fukushima Daiichi nuclear power plant.

-The tone of the film, however, is not preachy; rather it is respectful and sensible.
-The various arguments and warnings heard after Godzilla’s arrival make sense because they are grounded in reality, urging the viewer to consider the difficult dilemmas a serious nuclear disaster could create.
-Naturally, the real monster in the film is not the seemingly indestructible Godzilla, but fear.
+However, the tone of Godzilla is not preachy.
+Rather, it is respectful and sensible.
+The various arguments and warnings heard after the monster's arrival make sense because they are grounded in reality, urging the viewer to consider the difficult dilemmas a serious nuclear disaster could create.
+Naturally, the real monster that emerges is not the seemingly indestructible Godzilla, but fear.

-In 1956, two years after director Honda’s Godzilla premiered in Japan, an American adaptation of the film titled Godzilla, King of the Monsters! was completed.
-Codirected and edited by Terry O. Morse and starring Raymond Burr as a reporter on his way to Egypt who gets stuck in Tokyo when the monster appears, the films combines a large amount of footage from the Japanese film with new material which alters the original order of events.
-The American film begins after the monster’s second attack on Tokyo and thus omits the linear structure of the Japanese film.
-Additionally, the American film also omits all of the important scenes that condemn the nuclear experimentations.
+In 1956, two years after Godzilla premiered in Japan, an American adaptation titled Godzilla, King of the Monsters! was completed.
+Co-directed and edited by Terry O. Morse and starring Raymond Burr as a reporter on his way to Egypt who gets stuck in Tokyo when the monster appears, the American adaptation combines a large amount of footage from the Japanese film with new material which alters the original order of events.
+It begins after the monster’s second attack on Tokyo, and thus omits the linear structure of the Japanese film.
+Also, it omits all the important scenes that condemn the nuclear experimentations.
 Unsurprisingly, Godzilla and Godzilla, King of the Monsters! are two very different films.
 The former is a dated but socially conscious film with a meaningful message.
 The latter is a lighter and less ambitious film meant to entertain rather than raise awareness and spark debates.

 Godzilla Blu-ray Movie, Video Quality 4.0 of 5